 Frequently Asked Questions: Testing

-Q If faculty or staff return from out-of-state travel that requires quarantine per Vermont’s Cross-State Travel guidelines, can a day-seven COVID-19 test be requested through the dynamic testing program in order to return to work on campus?
+Q If faculty or staff return from travel that requires a quarantine per Vermont’s Cross-State Travel guidelines, can a Day 7 COVID-19 test be requested through the targeted dynamic testing program in order to return to work on campus?

-No. The dynamic testing program is not available for employees to finish their travel quarantine early.
-Faculty and staff are strongly advised to avoid extended personal travel other than to nonquarantine counties as defined by the Vermont Cross-State Travel guidelines in order to maximize the safety of our campus for our students living and learning here.
-To the extent that employees engage in personal travel, they must comply with Vermont’s then-current requirements for quarantine upon return to Vermont and, if not able to work remotely, must use CTO or other leave time.
+No. The targeted dynamic testing program is not available for employees to finish their travel quarantine early.
+Faculty and staff are strongly advised to avoid nonessential travel in order to maximize the safety of our campus for our students living and learning here.
+Employees who engage in personal travel must comply with Vermont’s current Vermont Cross-State Travel guidelines including quarantine upon return to Vermont and, if they are not able to work remotely, must use CTO or other leave time.
 Visit this Vermont Department of Health page for the most up-to-date information on COVID-19 testing locations and availability.